Support from your first day through graduation

 You must meet all of the following requirements:

-- Are residents of Indiana (at least one of the applicant’s parents or legal guardians must live in Indiana)
+- Resident of Indiana (at least one of the applicant’s parents or legal guardians must live in Indiana)

-- Have a minimum cumulative high school GPA of at least 2.5
+- Cumulative high school GPA of 2.5 or higher

 - Be admitted and/or meet the minimum college preparatory courses required for admission into IU Indianapolis